kiranma72/abdm-docs/README.md

 - You can add as many pages to a chapter or create a new folder to create a sub-chapter
 - The order of the pages are controlled by the "weight" parameter in the header of each page
 - All pages are written using Markdown - Editor: [dillinger markdown editor](https://dillinger.io) and [Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet/)
 - Put images and other resources under the static folder.
-To reference your image in your content the path would be /abdm-docs/img/<filename>
+If you add to static folder reference your image using a path like /abdm-docs/img/<filename>
+- Put images in the same content folder as the page your are editing.
+Reference the image using the path ../<filename>

 ## Documentation Output
 Every time you checkin / update a file on this project, a action is automatcially (see the Github Actions tab).
 Hugo is used to build the final documentation set and this is pushed back into the repository under the **gh-pages** branch.